 5. Group or Association Plan

 Though often overlooked, joining various groups or associations could provide another potential health insurance option for independent consultants who don’t qualify for a small business plan.
 Group plans are generally cheaper than COBRA and are limited in the restrictions they can place on pre-existing conditions.
 Associations such as AARP often offer plans to their members, as do more specialized business groups or even city chambers of commerce.
-MBO Partners also offers several options for group medical, dental and life insurance to our full-time independent Associates at competitive rates.
+MBO Partners also offers several options for group medical, dental and life insurance to our MBO Advantage members at competitive rates.

 For more information about health insurance options you may be eligible for, contact us today.